krd-consulting/ncn-civi-zoom/README.md

 * Zoom Webinar ID.
 Will hold Zoom Webinar IDs
 * Zoom Meeting ID.
 Will hold the Zoom Meeting ID.

-### Signing into CiviCRM and configure the Zoom settings
+### Sign into CiviCRM and configure the Zoom settings
 * Install the extension
 * Navigate  to the zoom settings as **Events >> Zoom Settings**.
 * Create an entry for the zoom account (Note that the extension supports multiple Accounts)